Dutch Military Gas Mask with Filter

 Where This Object Echoes

-Similar designs and materials were used across many NATO and Warsaw Pact nations for military and civil defense gas masks during the Cold War.
+Similar designs and concerns for CBRN protection were prevalent across many nations' military and civilian defense programs during the Cold War.

 Ritual & Ceremonial Use